Economy of Russia: History

-The Russian economy is volatile.
-Since 1989 its institutional environment was transformed from a socialist command economy to a capitalistic market system.
-Its industrial structure dramatically shifted away from heavy investment in manufacturing and agriculture toward market services, oil, gas, and mining.
-Richard Connolly argues that for the last four centuries, there are four main characteristics of the Russian economy that have shaped the system and persisted despite the political upheavals.
+The Russian economy has been volatile over the past multiple decades.
+After 1989, its institutional environment was transformed from a command economy based upon socialist organizations to a capitalistic system.
+Its industrial structure dramatically shifted away over the course of several years from heavy investment in manufacturing as well as in traditional Soviet agriculture towards free market related developments in natural gas and oil extraction in additional to businesses engaged in mining.
+A service economy also expanded during this time.
+The academic analyst Richard Connolly has argued that, over the last four centuries in a broad sense, there were four main characteristics of the Russian economy that have shaped the system and persisted despite the political upheavals.
 First of all the weakness of the legal system means that impartial courts do not rule and contracts are problematic.
 Second is the underdevelopment of modern economic activities, with very basic peasant agriculture dominant into the 1930s.
 Third is technological underdevelopment, eased somewhat by borrowing from the West in the 1920s.
 And fourth lower living standards compared to Western Europe and North America.

 Russian Empire

-Soviet Union
+Soviet Russia and the Soviet Union with socialist economy (1917–1987)

 Beginning in 1928, the course of the Soviet Union's economy was guided by a series of five-year plans.
 By the 1950s, the Soviet Union had rapidly evolved from a mainly agrarian society into a major industrial power.

 By the 1970s the Soviet Union was in an Era of Stagnation.
 The complex demands of the modern economy and inflexible administration overwhelmed and constrained the central planners.
 The volume of decisions facing planners in Moscow became overwhelming.
 The cumbersome procedures for bureaucratic administration foreclosed the free communication and flexible response required at the enterprise level for dealing with worker alienation, innovation, customers, and suppliers.

-From 1975 to 1985, corruption and data fiddling became common practice among bureaucracy to report satisfied targets and quotas thus entrenching the crisis.
+From 1975 to 1985, corruption and data manipulation became common practice within the bureaucracy to report satisfied targets and quotas, thus entrenching the crisis.

+Economic reforms within the Soviet system, re-introduction of private property and private business (1987–1991)

 Starting in 1986, Mikhail Gorbachev attempted to address economic problems by moving towards a market-oriented socialist economy.
 Gorbachev's policies of Perestroika failed to rejuvenate the Soviet economy; instead, a process of political and economic disintegration culminated in the breakup of the Soviet Union in 1991.